-1. Identification/Recognition.
+1. Identification / recognition

-Initial response: Identify, Immobilise and Disable
+Initial Response: Identify, Immobilize and Disable

-The following procedures should be used whenever you are dealing with a i30 Sedan HEV at an emergency scene.
+The following procedures should be used whenever you are dealing with a KONA HEV at an emergency scene.
 However, all operations should be consistent with your department's standard operating procedures, guidelines, and any applicable laws.
-When a HEV is damaged in a crash, the high-voltage safety systems may have been compromised and present a potential high-voltage electrical shock hazard.
-Exercise caution and wear appropriate personal protective equipment (PPE) safety gear, including high-voltage safety gloves and boots.
-Remove all metallic jewellery, including watches and rings.
+When an High voltage system is damaged in a crash, the high voltage safety systems may have been compromised and present a potential high voltage electrical shock hazard.
+Exercise caution and wear appropriate personal protective equipment (PPE) safety gear, including high voltage safety gloves and boots.
+Remove all metallic jewelry, including watches and rings.